Jaylenne/TLSH_MANN/README.md

 ## Acknowledgement

 Part of the code is borrowed from [LSH_Memory](https://github.com/RUSH-LAB/LSH_Memory) for the ICLR paper: [Learning to remember rare events](https://arxiv.org/abs/1703.03129).
 We thank the open-source implementations.
-We also thank the collaborators' (Rui Lin) [BAT-MANN](https://github.com/RuiLin0212/BATMANN) and open source code [HD-MANN](https://github.com/DailinH/HD-MANN) for reproduction of [Robust high-dimensional memory-augmented neural networks](https://www.nature.com/articles/s41467-021-22364-0).
+We also thank the collaborators' (Rui Lin) [BAT-MANN](https://github.com/RuiLin0212/BATMANN) and open source code [HD-MANN](https://github.com/DailinH/HD-MANN) for the reproduction of [Robust high-dimensional memory-augmented neural networks](https://www.nature.com/articles/s41467-021-22364-0).